Skip to main content

 SIC Code

-CRM Analytics identifies a numerical field like this as a measure.
-A measure is a field that you can perform calculations on, such as sum and average.
-But look out for fields like this that contain numeric values but aren’t actually measures.
+But look out for fields like this that contain numeric values but aren’t measures.
 Nobody wants to do math on an SIC code, zip code, or ID field, but CRM Analytics thinks you do and identifies fields like these as measures.
-There’s not a lot you can do about it now, but when you upload the data you get the option to change these field types to dimensions.
-So for now, just make a note of them.
+There’s not much you can do about it now, but when you upload the data, you can change these field types to dimensions.
+So, for now, just make a note of them.

 SIC Description

-Any field like this that contains non-numeric characters is identified as a dimension.
+Any field like this, that contains non-numeric characters, is identified as a dimension.
 You can group and filter on dimension fields.
 CRM Analytics doesn’t usually get tripped up by these fields, so there shouldn’t be anything for you to do!

 Last Updated

 CRM Analytics recognizes all common date formats and sets a field like this as a date.
 It even sets the format for you and is smart enough to distinguish between US and European date formats.
-However, take a moment to review date fields to ensure that values are in one of the supported formats.
+However, take a moment to review the date fields to ensure that values are in one of the supported formats.
 If CRM Analytics doesn’t recognize the format, it sets the field to a dimension.
 When this happens, you lose some of the cool date grouping and filtering functionality.
-Also check that your dates are all in the same format.
+Also, check that your dates are all in the same format.
 For example, if CRM Analytics sees a mixture of US and European formats, it uses the European format.

 Column Headers

-Check that the column headers are correct, because these become field labels in your dataset.
+Check that the column headers are correct because these become field labels in your dataset.
 You can fix them in the CSV before you proceed.
 Or you can wait until you upload the file, where you get another chance to change them.

 The good news is that you get a chance to preview how your data appears in CRM Analytics, and you can tweak it if you need to.